patxipierce/rasyen/README.md

 - `Rasyen.callback` _object_
     - Is an object containing callbacks for the parse methods, to make it possible to add custom code to parsing these are:
+        - `Rasyen.callback.parse_template(data)` _function_
+            - Called once when a template is parsed.
+Must always return the passed data.
         - `Rasyen.callback.parse_tag(data)` _function_
             - Called when a tag in a template is processed.
 Must always return the passed data.
-        - `Rasyen.callback.parse_template(data)` _function_
-            - Called once when a template is parsed.
-Must always return the passed data.
-        - `Rasyen.callback.parse(data)` _function_
+        - `Rasyen.callback.parse_list(data)` _function_
-            - Called once after the parse method is called.
+            - Called at the end of every list parsed.
 Must always return the passed data.

 ### Filters